acstech/doppler-events/README.md

 # Doppler Heatmap
-This project provides and API for developers to be able to send events along with a coordinate point and have it plot live on a heatmap hosted in the browser.
-Written in Go and uses gRPC, Kafka, Couchbase, InfluxDB, Leaflet Maps, and Heatmap.js.
+This project provides an API for developers to track live geographical data.
+The process starts by 1) a client sending formatted events to an API which 2) serves the event data onto a messaging queue 3) which is read off by another API, 4) then served up live on a heatmap hosted in the browser.
+The backend layer is written in Go.
+Other components used include gRPC, Kafka, Couchbase, InfluxDB, Leaflet Maps, and Heatmap.js.

 ## Getting Started